 Continuous provision is planned to connect with and respond to the interests that children explore in their play and is at the heart of the EYFS environment.
-It needs to develop opportunities for children to think, make connections and communicate through their interactions with children and adults.
+It develops opportunities for children to think, make connections and communicate through their interactions with peers and adults.